OBDS-Training/OBDS_Precourse_Setup/create_ssh_keypair.md

    This will save the key in the default location (typically, `~/.ssh/id_rsa`)
 4. When prompted for a passphrase, choose whether:
     + You want to encrypt (i.e. protect) they key pair using a password of your choice.
-      It is generally recommended to do so, as this will be the last line of defence if someone gains access to your computer.
+      It is strongly recommended to do so, as this will be the last line of defence if someone gains access to your computer.
-      Furthermore, there is no rule on how simple this password can be.
-    + You feel comfortable about leaving your key pair unencrypted.
-      In that case, do not type anything, and simply press the `Return` key.
       With the right SSH configuration (see further below), this will allow you to connect the server without typing any password from your computer; while keeping your account protected by your original password for anyone (including you) connecting from another computer.
 5. When prompted to enter the passphrase again, repeat the same action as your choice above.